ONE ACT – GENERAL RULES

-- Entrees may come from published plays, original works, or cuttings from full length plays.
+- Entries may come from published plays, original works, or cuttings from full length plays.
 Both musical and non-musicals are acceptable.
-Readers’ Theatre or Chamber Theatre pieces are not allowed.
+Readers’ theatre or chamber theatre pieces are not allowed.

-- Only one entry per troupe at the District level is permitted.
-A one act play must receive an excellent or superior rating at the District level to be eligible as a State-selected play.
+- Only one entry per troupe is permitted.
+A one act play must receive an Excellent or Superior rating at the district level to be eligible as a State-selected play.

 - Troupe directors must select material for festival that they would willingly perform in a public forum in their own districts and that is acceptable to their school principal.

 - There is a one-year performance moratorium on plays presented at the District and State Festivals.